mandofever78/VagYoLarAng/README.md

 ### Laravel

-Public Laravel api routes that you create can be tested by the host browser at http://0.0.0.0:8888/lvl/(your-api-route) **Note the /lvl extension, which is set via the /puppet/templates/vhost template during provisioning
+Public Laravel api routes that you create can be reached directly by the host browser at http://0.0.0.0:8888/lvl/(your-api-route).

+Use http://localhost:8888/lvl/(your-api-route) to connect the API routes in your Angular controllers during developement.
+DON'T FORGET TO REMOVE http://localhost:8888 FROM ANGULAR CONTROLLER API CALLS BEFORE USING 'GRUNT' TO BUILD, /lvl/(your-api-route) IS ALL THAT IS NEEDED FOR PRODUCTION.